MercuryRising/redis-doc/topics/twitter-clone.md

 A case study: Design and implementation of a simple Twitter clone using only the Redis key-value store as database and PHP
 ===

 In this article I'll explain the design and the implementation of a [simple clone of Twitter](http://retwis.antirez.com) written using PHP and Redis as only database.
-The programming community uses to look at key-value stores like special databases that can't be used as drop in replacement for a relational database for the development of web applications.
+The programming community used to look at key-value stores like special databases that can't be used as drop in replacement for a relational database for the development of web applications.
 This article will try to prove the contrary.

 Our Twitter clone, [called Retwis](http://retwis.antirez.com), is structurally simple, has very good performance, and can be distributed among N web servers and M Redis servers with very little effort.
 You can find the source code [here](http://code.google.com/p/redis/downloads/list).